COUNTRY PROFILE

 of the total manufacturing industry is from the food and beverage processing

-FAS Post Guatemala City reports that the Guatemalan food and beverage processing industry, of approximately 2,200 companies, represents 46% of the total manufacturing industry in Guatemala.
-U.S. agricultural exports to Guatemala play an important role in this industry for raw materials.
-This sector grew 18% in 2022, representing 6.5% of the GDP, and 17.7% of total exports.
+FAS Post Guatemala City reports that the Guatemalan food and beverage processing industry, comprising approximately 2,200 companies, accounts for 46% of the country’s total manufacturing industry.
+U.S. agricultural exports to Guatemala are crucial raw materials in this industry.
+Moreover, this sector is projected to grow by 20% in 2024, indicating a promising opportunity for U.S. companies.

 Guatemala is one of the top food processing countries in Central America; meats and bakery and dairy products continue to lead the domestic food processing sector.
-U.S. suppliers have good opportunities to export bulk, intermediate, and consumer-oriented products that can be used as ingredients for further processing.
-After two years of COVID-19, Guatemalans have changed some of their consumer habits and preferences.
-They are cooking more at home, increasingly use social media platforms to purchase products, and seek healthier food and beverage options.
+U.S. suppliers have good opportunities to export products that can be used as ingredients for further processing.

 Best Product Prospects:

-FAS Post Guatemala City reports that the areas with the most growth potential for the food processing industry are: processed meats: mechanically deboned meat (MDM); boneless picnic; pork bellies, trimmings and offal; animal fats; flours (fillers); beverages: fruit concentrates and nectars; drink bases and syrups; soy flakes and soy powder; artificial fruit flavors; baking: pancake mixes; pre-mixes; bulk cake flours; snacks: dehydrated potato flakes and powder; tree nuts; fruit fillings; whey powder, protein concentrates; corn; soups and broths: fresh potatoes, dehydrated potato flakes and powder; and condiments.
+FAS Post Guatemala City reports that the areas with the most growth potential for the food processing industry are processed meats, beverages, soy flakes and soy powder, artificial fruit flavors, baking mixes, tree nuts, fruit fillings, whey powder, protein concentrates, corn, soups and broths, and condiments.

 Related Events